New! Summer Google Basics For Kids Series and Chromebook Training Resources!

 *Using Voice Search

-At the end of this series, I will offer you a set of Slides for each of the three topics (Still in Progress) to teach your kids how to set a digital work foundation- Keyboard Awareness, Digital Citizenship and Google Basics.
-My Slides break procedures down into bite-sized pieces, offering you kid-friendly language that can be taught one day at a time.
-My Slides include all of the links and images you see throughout this series so that you may easily use them in your classroom.
+At the end of this series, I will offer you my complete set of Keyboard Awareness/Basic Keyboarding, Digital Citizenship & Google Tools (Still in Progress) to teach your kids how to build digital independence.
+My Slides break procedures down into bite-sized pieces, offering you kid-friendly language and all the links and images you see throughout this series so that you may easily use my Slides in class.